klum-dsl/klum-ast/README.md

 - no validity checks are performed during transformation time, leading to runtime ClassCastExceptions if the owner type is incorrect
-- If an object is reused, the owner field will simply be overridden with the last owner.
+- If an object is used using the `_use()` method, the owner field will simply be overridden with the last owner.
+  Thus, an object should normally only be used once (either directly or using the `_use()` method).
+In other words, `_use()` should be only used for objects created outside of the configuration structure.
+Later versions of config-dsl might throw an exception when trying to override an existing owner.
+- if an object is reused, the owner field will not be overridden.

 ```groovy
 @DSLConfig